Vector-Valued Gossip over $w$-Holonomic Networks: Preliminaries

-with $d_{ij}$ real numbers in the open interval $(0, 1)$.
-The matrix $\Bar{P}_{C,1}$ has a permutation block for the index set $\pi=\{1\}$.
-It is worth noting that, in contrast, none of the pre-local stochastic matrices provided in~\eqref{eqn:example_matrices}, which are associated with the edges in $C_1$ have a permutation block for any index set.
+It is worth noting that, in contrast, none of the pre-local stochastic matrices provided in~\eqref{eqn:example_matrices}, which are associated with the edges in $C_1$, have a permutation block for any index set.
 This observation underlines that even though none of the pre-local stochastic matrices for the edges in $C_1$ conform to the criteria of a permutation block, the corresponding state transition matrix for the pointed cycle $C_1$ distinctly features such a permutation block.